 Additionally, I am free to be and feel and don’t have to play nice or forgive.

 Dr. Kristin Neff has defined Self–Compassion as being composed of three components: Self–Kindness, Mindfulness, and Common Humanity.
 We need to stop ignoring our internal suffering or pain and stop being self-critical.
 Being imperfect, failing, and experiencing life’s difficulties is inevitable we don’t need to beat ourselves about our shortcomings.

 Moreover, self-compassion gives us the resources to acknowledge our reality and see ourselves honestly.

 Meta Emotions: How Mindfulness Helps Us Deal with Them

 Honoring Our Emotions and Rewriting Our Past Programs

-One of the keys to recovery from my past was becoming aware of my emotions as they come up and to accept and honor them.
+One of the keys to recovery from my past was becoming aware of my emotions as they come up and accepting and honoring them.
 I had to learn to get rid of the bypassing mechanism of meta-emotions.
-That I don’t need to feel bad or ashamed for my feeling – I have to deal with them.
+That I don’t need to feel bad or ashamed of my feeling – I have to deal with them.

-I work at rewriting my past programs of I am unworthy.
+I work at rewriting my past programs of – I am unworthy.
 That I don’t have a right to my needs and feelings.
 Daily I overwrite the negative voices with guided meditation and journaling.
-Furthermore, I have stopped tolerating and accomodating people you don’t respect ME.
+Furthermore, I have stopped tolerating and accommodating people who don’t respect ME.